 What is a board foot?

-It's a square foot at 1 inch thickness.
+It's a square foot at 1 inch thickness of cured foam.

 What is your biggest kit?

 602 board feet because it consists of 2 boxes each weighing 60 lbs.
 If it were any larger, you'd be handling something very cumbersome, which would make it no longer a Do-It-Yourself kit.